 Uncanny Valley: The Entity is just unsettling to look at.
 Nevermind that it's taking the form of comic relief '90s Kid with a distorted voice and unnatural, interference cascade eyes, but every shot focusing on it just glitches from time to time, like its voice scratching and repeating, or its body blinking in place or from one place to another.
 Just its presence is outright creepy, let alone all the rest.

 Viewer Gender Confusion: Iron Liz, in her debut appearance, was wearing Linkara's jacket and hat and very little makeup, and was holding a comic book in front of her chest.
-Those fashion and blocking choices - coupled with an unusually deep voice, due to an unspecified medical condition - had a lot of people confused.
+Those fashion and blocking choices - coupled with an unusually deep voice, due to being a trans-woman - had a lot of people confused.
 The name "Iron Liz" helped settle things, as did the introduction of her blog, where there is a much more flattering photo◊ of her on display.

-Lampshaded when Linksano chastises him, saying it was doomed to failure, and Harvey admitting that he was angry and not thinking straight.
+What An Idiot: Harvey shooting at Holokara when he should know that he's Immune to Bullets.
+It's lampshaded when Linksano chastises him, saying it was doomed to failure, and Harvey admits that he was angry and not thinking straight.
 He suggests that he should have hit the Holo-Emitter which generates Holokara, but Linksano says that it would be heavily shielded, and would have ended just as badly.

 The fact that her name has been forgotten, even by the cultists who killed her makes it just a bit more painful.

 After Holokara threatened them, '90s Kid and Harvey became Woobies as well.